Sofa bed: History

 William Lawrence Murphy took out a patent for making "In-A-Dor bed", which is known as a "Murphy bed" today.
-It is characterized by the folded space-saver into a wall closet.
+The folded space-saver into a wall closet characterizes it.

 In 1931, Bernard Castro made and sold the "Castro convertible" by using $400 from his savings.
-Castro’s design is considered to be the evolution of most sofa beds sold nowadays.
+Castro's design is the evolution of most sofa beds sold nowadays.

 After mimicking the Japanese founders, the futon appeared in the United States around 1980.
-William Brouwer is the person who evolved the first sofa convertible frame style in the United States.
+William Brouwer developed the first sofa convertible frame style in the United States.

-A "slide away bed" can refer to a type of sofa bed that slides to the wall to form a sofa, with the mattress hinged to form a seating surface and back support.
+A "slide away bed" can refer to a sofa bed that slides to the wall to form a sofa, with the mattress hinged to form a seating surface and back support.
 The bed frame support is a telescoping frame that allows the bed platform to recess below the seating cushion.
 The primitive version of the Slide Away Bed was invented by Manning Lane, Warren J. Hauck and Roy O. Sweeney of Cincinnati, Ohio.
 The knock-down sofa bed with hinged mattress patent was filed on September 5, 1978, and issued on May 27, 1980.

 Mattress types

 Although most sofa beds use a queen short mattress measuring 60 × 72 in, other common sizes include 58 × 72 in, 54 × 72 in, and 52 × 72 in.
 The average sofa bed mattress thickness is 4.5 in.
-Sofa mattresses can be produced out of many different materials, the majority on the market being made of springs or foam.
+Sofa mattresses can be produced out of many different materials; the majority are made of springs or foam.